Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

 Check these first:

-1. Cold kitchen
+1. Cold kitchen or cold water

 • Whole wheat rises slower than white bread.